Skip to content

 Notes

-• We no longer log about potential duplicate content paths.
-The problem was already illustrated and addressed in Potentially false duplicate path warning #13993, but becomes impossible to reason about with a more complex sites matrix.
+• Logging: We no longer log warnings about potential duplicate content paths, as this becomes impractical to reason about with a

 Metadata